Subaru Forester Roof Rack Weight Limit (Tent-Safe)

 Why This Matters for Your Setup

 Why this matters for your setup is pretty straightforward, and frankly, a little terrifying if you get it wrong.
-My first rooftop tent was a beast, weighing in at a hefty 130 pounds.
-That alone ate up most of the dynamic weight capacity on my old Forester Source Name.
-If I had planned on carrying any extra gear up there while driving, I would have been way over the limit.
-It's like trying to balance a bowling ball on a pencil.
-Here's the rundown:
+A typical rooftop tent can be a beast, weighing a hefty 130 pounds.
+That alone eats up most of the dynamic weight capacity on a Forester Source.

 • Tent Weight is Just the Start: Don't just look at the tent's dry weight.
 Add in the weight of your bedding, pillows, and any personal items you might keep inside it.
 My sleeping bag alone weighs 5 pounds.
 That adds up fast.